juv/kube-autorollout/README.md

 - **Docker Hub** (`docker.io` / `registry-1.docker.io`) - Requires username and personal access token
 - **GitHub Container Registry** (`ghcr.io`) - Requires username and personal access token
 - **JFrog Artifactory** - Requires an Artifactory identity token.
-Supports both the [subdomain method for docker](https://jfrog.com/help/r/jfrog-artifactory-documentation/the-subdomain-method-for-docker) and [repository path method for docker](https://jfrog.com/help/r/jfrog-artifactory-documentation/the-repository-path-method-for-docker) setup
+Both the [subdomain method for docker](https://jfrog.com/help/r/jfrog-artifactory-documentation/the-subdomain-method-for-docker) and [repository path method for docker](https://jfrog.com/help/r/jfrog-artifactory-documentation/the-repository-path-method-for-docker) setups are supported.

 Other registries are untested but likely work in some combination as long as they follow the the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md), please